 A stye is a bacterial infection involving one or more of the small glands near the base of your eyelashes.
 It is similar to a boil or a pimple and is often painful.

-Signs and symptoms of a sty include:
+Signs and symptoms of a stye include:

 Another condition that causes inflammation of the eyelid is a chalazion.
-A chalazion occurs when there's a blockage in one of the small oil glands at the margin of the eyelid, just behind the eyelashes.
-Unlike a sty, a chalazion usually isn't painful and tends to be most prominent on the inner side of the eyelid.
+A chalazion occurs when there's a blockage in one of the small oil glands near the eyelashes.
+Unlike a stye, a chalazion usually isn't painful and tends to be most prominent on the inner side of the eyelid.
 Treatment for both conditions is similar.

-Most sties are harmless to your eye and won't affect your ability to see clearly.
-Try self-care measures first, such as applying a warm washcloth to your closed eyelid for 5 to 10 minutes several times a day and gently massaging the eyelid.
+Most styes are harmless to your eye and won't affect your ability to see clearly.
+Try self-care measures first, such as applying a warm washcloth to your closed eyelid for five to 10 minutes several times a day and gently massaging the eyelid.
 Contact your doctor if:

 To prevent eye infections:

-Start by seeing your family doctor or a general practitioner if your sty is painful or doesn't start to get better in two days.
+Start by seeing your family doctor or a general practitioner if your stye is painful or doesn't start to get better in two days.
 In some cases, your doctor may refer you to a specialist who treats eye diseases and conditions (ophthalmologist).

 Because appointments can be brief, it's a good idea to be prepared for your appointment.
 Here's some information to help you get ready.

 Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
-For a sty, some basic questions to ask your doctor include:
+For a stye, some basic questions to ask your doctor include: